mswjs/msw/README.md

 #### Where is my "public" directory?

 A public directory is usually a build directory of your application (`./build`, `./public` or `./dest`).
 It's the root directory served by your server.
-This directory is often _committed to Git_, so **should be the Mock Service Worker**.
+This directory is often committed to Git, so **should be the Mock Service Worker**.

 > You may also generate the Mock Service Worker as a part of your build.